 The basic unit of studies at SEAS is a course.
 There are two basic course types, seminars (practical courses) and lectures (theoretical courses).
-Exams, consultation, and thesis writing are also formalized as courses.
+Exams, consultation, and thesis writing are also technically courses.

 Seminars are courses held in groups of usually 10–20 students.
 Ideally they involve lively discussions, regular attendance, often homework, in-class tests, longer home assignments.
 Seminars have a strict absence policy.

 Lectures are courses held in larger lecture halls for the whole student body.
-Most lectures do not require attendance (the curriculum indicates if they do), the only obligation is taking the end-term examination.
+Although attendance at lectures is highly recommended for the successful completion of the course, it is usually not mandatory (the curriculum indicates where it is), the only obligation is taking the end-term examination.

 An examination course only consists of an examination.
 Some examination courses are linked to a lecture course that is not offered in every term.
 These typically require you to have taken the given lecture course in an earlier term, failing to take its examination.
 Language examinations are always examination courses, though they are often preceded by language seminars.